Science Museum Oklahoma was selected to offer a first look

 July 12: Watch this space and social media as we provide the first glimpses of the oldest parts of the universe

-July 16: Visit the museum for a day-long celebration with special activities
+July 16: Visit the museum for a day-long celebration with special activities including a virtual LIVE panel discussion with NASA scientists

 The James Webb Space Telescope’s revolutionary technology will study every phase of cosmic history—from within our solar system to the most distant observable galaxies in the early universe.
 Webb’s infrared telescope will explore a wide range of science questions to help us understand the origins of the universe and our place in it.
 Seeking Light from the First Galaxies in the Universe Webb will directly observe a part of space and time never seen before.